-These tasty winter salad recipes are perfect for chillier temperatures!
+These tasty winter salad recipes are perfect for cold temperatures!

-Even though I tend to crave hearty soups and stews during the winter months, sometimes it’s nice to serve something a little lighter for dinner.
+I love making soups and stews during the snowy months.
+But sometimes, it’s nice to serve something light for dinner.

-These easy salad recipes are just what I need to get back on track.
+Plus, I always overindulge in sweet treats around the holidays.
+And these easy dishes are just what I need to get back on track.

 The flavors in this salad can’t be “beet!”
 The kale has that nutty, earthy taste, and coupled with the sweetness from the walnuts and beets, it’s the perfect contrast.